Deportation of Eritreans from Sudan: Migrant crisis

-On 6May 1998, border clashes erupted between Ethiopia and Eritrea, killing several Eritrean officials near the then-disputed town of Badme.
-A large Eritrean mechanised force entered the town, and a firefight broke out between the Eritrean soldiers and the Tigrayan militia and security police they encountered.
-According to a 2005 ruling by the Permanent Court of Arbitration, Eritrea triggered the war by invading Ethiopia.

-On 23 May 2000, Sudan reported over 100,000 Eritreans had crossed the border into the country, most in dire conditions.
+On 23 May 2000, Sudan reported that over 100,000 Eritreans had crossed the border into the country, most in dire conditions.
 Sudan, struggling to cope with more than four million refugees or displaced people, has appealed for international help to deal with the new inflow of Eritreans, who have joined about 160,000 Eritrean refugees already living in Sudan.
 The independent al-Ayam daily said food had reached refugees at only one camp, at al-Lafa, which also received 820 tents.
 It reported three deaths among the refugees, but it was not clear if these were among the seven reported by state television.
 It quoted Abdalla Ahmed, head of a government refugee committee, as saying some refugees had been diagnosed with malaria or chest infections, but there were no epidemics and the refugees had been immunised against meningitis and measles.
 The U.N.
 World Food Programme has said it has distributed wheat flour, oil and onions to about 3,500 Eritrean refugees.
 Ethiopia has made huge advances into western Eritrea over the past 12 days and both sides pounded each other on a key central front on Tuesday, despite diplomatic peace efforts.

-Overview of war
+Conflict in Sudan (2023–present)

-In the early hours of the morning of 15 April 2023, soldiers loyal to the Rapid Support Forces started a series of assaults on key buildings in Khartoum, primarily the Khartoum International Airport.
+The 2023 Sudanese conflict began on 15 April 2023, when forces loyal to the Rapid Support Forces launched coordinated attacks on key government and military sites in Khartoum, primarily the Khartoum International Airport.
 While the international airport was captured by the RSF, street battles continued throughout Khartoum and the neighboring cities of Omdurman and Bahri.
 The RSF also captured the presidential palace, the residence of the former Sudanese president Omar al-Bashir, and attacked a military base.
 Users on Facebook Live and Twitter documented the Sudanese Air Force flying above the city, and striking the RSF targets.

 Eritreans in Khartoum

+Before the conflict, Sudan was hosting an estimated 126,000 Eritreans, including about 75,000 living in and around Khartoum, as well as a significant population in Kassala, the region along the border with Eritrea.
+The UN Special Rapporteur on the situation of human rights in Eritrea reported that hundreds of Eritreans were arbitrarily arrested and detained between April 2022 and April 2023, prior to the outbreak of the current conflict.
+From August 2022 to March 2023, Sudanese security services intensified immigration control operations in Khartoum, targeting Eritrean refugees through raids and detentions for lacking identification documents, residence permits or authorisation to travel outside refugee camps in eastern Sudan.
+These practices reportedly created a climate of fear among Eritrean refugees in the capital, with many going into hiding and avoiding leaving their homes.